qgpmztmf/Stationary_Wavelet_Transform_PyTorch/README.md

 # Stationary Wavelet Transform PyTorch

-This code provides support for computing the 2D stantionary discrete wavelet and its inverses, and passing gradients through using pytorch.
+This code provides support for computing the 2D stationary discrete wavelet and its inverses, and passing gradients through using pytorch.
 It is developed based on https://github.com/fbcotter/pytorch_wavelets and a supplement to that project.

 ## How to use